rails/rails/guides/source/configuring.md

 #### `config.action_mailer.asset_host`

 Sets the host for the assets.
 Useful when CDNs are used for hosting assets rather than the application server itself.
 You should only use this if you have a different configuration for Action Controller, otherwise use `config.asset_host`.

+#### `config.action_mailer.html_assertions`

+Controls which set of assertions are available to test blocks within `ActionMailer::TestCase` classes.

+When set to `:rails_dom_testing`, tests will have access to assertions provided by the [rails-dom-testing](https://github.com/rails/rails-dom-testing) gem.

+When set to `:capybara`, tests will have access to assertions provided by the [capybara](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Minitest/Assertions) gem.

+When set to `:none`, tests won't include any built-in assertions.

+Defaults to `:rails_dom_testing`.

 #### `config.action_mailer.logger`